 We don’t just link.
-Our curators provide each recommendation with reviews, reflections and summaries.
+Our curators provide each recommended podcast with a summary, review, and editorial opinion.

 We always answer the question: